On bounded depth proofs for Tseitin formulas on the grid; revisited: Switching Lemma: Proof Outline Further Preliminaries

 Let us introduce some notation.
 Given a fixed center~$v$ we say that a path~$P$ connecting~$v$ to some other center~$u$ goes to the~$\delta$, where $\delta$ is one of the directions \emph{left}, \emph{right}, \emph{up} or \emph{down}, if~$v$ lies in the sub-square to the~$\delta$ of~$u$.
 Let us stress that this notion of direction is relative to the fixed center~$v$: if we fix~$u$ and then considered the same path~$P$, then~$P$ has the opposite direction of~$\delta$.
 Finally note that if we fix the associated center of an edge~$e$, then all the paths passing through~$e$ have the same direction.

-Recall from the proof outline given in \cref{sec:proof-outline-high-level} that when we recover the assignment~$\tau_j$ we can cheaply identify variables~$x_e$ on the short branch~$\psi_j$.
-The notion of an associated center allows us to pass from an identified variable~$x_e$ to a center.
+Recall from the proof outline provided in \cref{sec:proof-outline-high-level} that during the recovery of the assignment~$\tau_j$ it is possible to cheaply identify variables~$x_e$ on the short branch~$\psi_j$.
+The notion of an associated center allows us to pass from such a variable~$x_e$ to a center.
 This enables us to do a counting argument in terms of centers.
 A more detailed proof outline is provided in \cref{sec:switch-overview}.